redpesk-core/sec-lsm-manager/docs/Protocol.md

-# The Protocol of SEC-LSM-MANAGER
+# The protocol of sec-lsm-manager

 ## Introduction